HarbourFront MRT station: Circle Line

-In 2001, Yeo Cheow Tong, the communications minister, announced that the Circle Line (CCL) will serve the HarbourFront area.
-On 12 December 2003, the LTA confirmed that HarbourFront station will interchange with the CCL and the new platforms would be constructed as part of CCL Stage 5 (CCL5).
+In 2001, Yeo Cheow Tong, the communications minister, announced that the Circle Line (CCL) would serve the HarbourFront area.
+On 12 December 2003, the LTA confirmed that HarbourFront station would interchange with the CCL and the new platforms would be constructed as part of CCL Stage 5 (CCL5).
 This segment consisted of five stations from West Coast station to this station.

 The contract for the fitting out works for the CCL station and connecting tunnels was awarded to SembCorp Engineers & Constructors Pte Ltd (SembCorp E&C) at S$335.38 million (US$ million) in October 2004.
 The contract include civil, architectural and building works for the West Coast, Pasir Panjang, Alexandra and Telok Blangah stations, alongside 3.4 km of twin bored tunnels and 640 m of cut and cover tunnels.

 To facilitate construction works for the CCL platforms, Platform A of the NEL station was closed on 30 October 2005.
 Trains on the NEL from Punggol station terminated at Outram Park station, while a special shuttle train was launched for services between Outram Park and HarbourFront.
 In December 2009, structure works for the CCL station were completed, with backfilling in progress.
 As announced by transport minister Lui Tuck Yew during his visit to the CCL4 and 5 stations on 1 August 2011, the CCL platforms began revenue service on 8 October that year.

 On 17 January 2013, transport minister Lui Tuck Yew announced that the CCL would be extended from HarbourFront station to Marina Bay station as part of CCL Stage 6.
 Tunnelling works between this station and Keppel station began on 25 July 2019, and were completed in August 2020.